gludington/conditional-visibility/README.md

 ## Known Issue\Limitation

+- **HELP WANTED FOR PF2E INTEGRATION**, it's seems from my last visit to the PF2E sytem to many things are chnaged, i need some PF2E developer for help me with the intgration (the problem is always the time...)
 - HELP WANTED This is just a "fast to make" module maybe someone a little more expert than me with form application and hud layer can do a better form for a better user experience.
 - This module used many feature of the [Dfred convenient effects](https://github.com/DFreds/dfreds-convenient-effects/) module, but is not multisystem (yet) i invite you to support Dfred for is marvelous work and beg him to make that module multisystem.
 - With levels module enabled and active, **if the scene is with "Token vision" set to false (unchecked box)**, after selected a token and click on the canvas with the option "Release on left click" enable the hidden token are visible for a small instant this is a incompatibility with the [Levels](https://github.com/theripper93/Levels) module i cannot solve, the simple solution is just enable the token vision on the current scene.